anagon-ai/anagon-ai/README.md

 ## :muscle: How to contribute

-- clone the repo
+- Clone the repo
-- create your own module: [Modules](docs/modules.md)
+- Create your own module: [Modules](docs/modules.md)
-- pull request :-D
+- Make a pull request :-D

 ## :busts_in_silhouette: Community